LennonLab/Emergence/README.md

-#complexity: A state of being intricate
+#hydrobide

-Individual based modeling of ecological and evolutionary dynamics in complex systems.
+Individual based modeling of ecological and evolutionary dynamics in complex fluid and non-fluid systems.

 ### Author: Kenneth J. Locey